Aileen Hernandez: Personal life

 While working as an organizer for the ILGWU in 1957, Aileen Hernandez married Alfonso Hernandez, a garment cutter.
 They divorced in 1961.

+Hernandez donated 187 boxes of personal papers to the Sophia Smith Collection at Smith College in 2014.

 Death

 Hernandez died on February 13, 2017, at the age of 90 from complications related to dementia.
 The ACLU's deputy director Dorothy Ehrlich, who had known Hernandez from the 1970s, noted that "Aileen Hernandez’s entire life embodied the movement forward for women and people of color, and her significant role in that history will never be forgotten."
 NOW's president Terry O'Neill wrote: "NOW's commitment to intersectional feminism is a direct legacy of Aileen Hernandez's unshakable belief in diversity and racial justice."